-Impacts Mitigation Measures Significance After Mitigation BIOLOGICAL RESOURCES (cont.)
-The project proponent shall ensure vehicular traffic does not exceed 25 miles per hour within the delineated project areas or on access roads in desert tortoise habitat.
+Table ES-1 (cont.)
+IMPACTS AND PROPOSED MITIGATION Impacts Mitigation Measures Significance After Mitigation BIOLOGICAL RESOURCES (cont.)
+0 The project proponent shall ensure vehicular traffic does not exceed 25 miles per hour within the delineated project areas or on access roads in desert tortoise habitat.
 On unpaved roads suppress dust and protect air quality by observing a 10-mile per hour speed limit.
 To avoid vehicle impacts to desert tortoise, workers shall be responsible for inspecting the ground under the vehicle for the presence of desert tortoise any time a vehicle or construction equipment is parked in desert tortoise habitat outside the permanently fenced area.
 If a desert tortoise is seen, it may move on its own.
 If it does not move within 15 minutes, the desert tortoise biologist may remove and relocate the animal to a safe location.
 The project proponent shall develop and implement a Desert Tortoise Relocation/Translocation Plan that is consistent with current USFWS approved guidelines.
 The goal of the plan will be to safely exclude desert tortoises from within the fenced project area and relocate/translocate them to suitable habitat capable of supporting them, while minimizing stress and potential for disease transmission.
 The plan shall be developed in consultation with the USFWS to ensure the document does not conflict with conditions issued under an Incidental Take Statement.
-The plan will utilize the most recent USFWS guidance on translocation that includes siting criteria for the translocation site and control site, methods for translocation/relocation including the holding pen, and post translocation/relocation monitoring.
-Development and implementation of a translocation plan may require, but may not be limited to, additional surveys of potential recipient sites; disease testing and health assessments of translocated and resident tortoises; and consideration of climatic conditions at the time of translocation.
-The plan shall designate a relocation site as close as possible to the disturbance site that provides suitable conditions for long term survival of the relocated desert tortoise R
+The plan will utilize the most recent USFWS guidance on translocation that includes siting criteria for the translocation site and control site, methods for translocation/relocation including the holding pen, and post translocation of climatic conditions at the time of translocation.
+The plan shall designate a relocation site as close as possible to the disturbance site that provides suitable conditions for long term survival of the relocated desert tortoise and usile to a additional surveys of potential recipient sites; disease testing and health assessments of translocation.
+The plan shall designate a relocation for long term survival of the relocated desert tortoise and outline a method for monitoring the relocated